myangichael/myangichael.github.io/_projects/ersp.md

 </div>

 You can view our final research poster in greater resolution [here](https://docs.google.com/presentation/d/1V1tX5XgU97CPWW8AC1FKUjQi0PnCE7a0baB7sWcHmwM/edit?usp=sharing).
 I recently got a new laptop and no longer have access to the server on which much of my code is stored.
 Once I go home and open that laptop, I will transfer more code over.

+All of my technical work was done in Python, with heavy usage of `pandas` and `PyTorch` to load data and build/train my models.
+Also used a great deal of `sklearn` for tree-based models, and `matplotlib` for data visualization.
+We ended the project with a poster presentation at the UCSB CS department's undergraduate research fair.
+You can read one of my jupyter notebooks (I don't have access to all of it) [here](https://github.com/whugimy/mYangERSPSampleFile/tree/main) on GitHub.
+The full output for each notebook cell is shown, so there are sections where you may need to scroll a lot.

 ## My Work (There are TLDRs throughout)